vialaurea/documentation/content/via_laurea_modules/accounting/accountable_persons.rst

 A new window opens where you need to:

-- Choose the journal for accountable persons
+- Choose the journal for accountable persons;
-- Select manual payment method
+- Select manual payment method;
-- Choose the employee who made the payment
+- Choose the employee who made the payment;
-- Enter the amount paid
+- Enter the amount paid;
-- Specify the invoice date, which is the date of payment (check)
+- Specify the invoice date, which is the date of payment (check);
-- Optionally specify which invoice is being paid
+- Optionally specify which invoice is being paid;

   .. image:: accountable_persons/number3.jpg
      :alt: Payment details entry

-Click "Create Payment".
-All payments can be viewed under Clients (or Suppliers) -> Payments, after removing filters.
+Click "Create payment".
+We can see all payments under Customers (or Suppliers) -> Payments -> remove filters.

+By clicking "New" here, you can also create a payment for the accountable person.

-Issuing cash to an accountable person from the cash register:
+**Issuing cash to an accountable person from the cash register:**

 - At the suppliers/clients payment list, click "New".